A PROBLEM FOR SOCIETY

 The relatively few people aware of D3s generally regard them as a dental problem – whether it be the affected public's need to get good treatment or the dental professional's job to provide good care.

-However, in reality, D3s also involve a broad slice of society outside of dentistry, including:
+However, because D3s often have medical origins and may affect public health, they usually involve a broad slice of society outside of dentistry, including:

 - the "at risk" general public whose future offspring may suffer from D3s

 - taxi drivers, hairdressers and other social commentators :-)

 D3G aims to not only get D3s recognised as a social problem, but also to motivate society to do something about it.
 As such, we welcome contributions and membership from anyone sympathetic to our social-good mission.